 The little lady looked old, although, as I later learned, she was only 63 when we met.
 In fact, I just recently discovered that she died the next year.
 And that she had had problems with alcoholism.

 About her sound, she agreed that Kenton favored such a quality, from Anita O’Day before her and Chris Connor thereafter.
-And that that may have been one reason Kenton liked her after he’d heard a demo disc she’d brought to him at age 17 and ½ when the band was playing in Chicago.
+And that that may have been one reason Kenton liked her after he’d heard a demo disc she’d brought to him at age 17-and-a-half when the band was playing in Chicago.

-The Phil Woods Quintet performed in Albuquerque at the Kimo Theatre in 1984.
-The wonderful Pueblo Style/Art Deco building from 1923 had been restored in 1977 following disrepair that went with the disuse of downtown.
-By the time we arrived in New Mexico, it and downtown were picking up again and the Kimo had become a major venue for live on stage performances.
-That same year the newly formed New Mexico Repertory Theater made the Kimo its home.
-(More below)
+The Phil Woods Quintet performed in Albuquerque at the KiMo Theatre in 1984.
+The wonderful Pueblo Deco building from 1927 had been restored in 1977 following a fire and disrepair that went with the disuse of downtown.
+By the time we arrived in New Mexico, it and downtown were picking up again, and the KiMo had become a major venue for live on stage performances.
+That same year the newly formed New Mexico Repertory Theater made the KiMo its home (more below).

-That statement resonated with me a few years later, in the late 80s during a Miles Davis gig and two by the Basie Orchestra, the second one with Dizzy Gillespie and Billy Eckstine.
-The first two events were at Popejoy Hall on the University of New Mexico campus, the biggest venue in town, where most NMSO concerts took place, plus those of touring ballet, opera and Broadway-centered shows.
+That statement resonated with me a few years later, in the late ’80s during a Miles Davis gig, and two by the Basie Orchestra, the second one with Dizzy Gillespie and Billy Eckstine.
+The first two events were at Popejoy Hall on the University of New Mexico campus, the biggest venue in town, where most New Mexico Symphony Orchestra concerts took place, plus those of touring ballet, opera, and Broadway-centered shows.

 Miles didn’t speak to the audience, not only not identifying the music but also not the performers with him following their solos.
-Consistent with Miles’ famed disdain for making nice.
+Consistent with Miles’s famed disdain for making nice.
 Every so often he did hold up one of several large signs on which, each time, one word was written.
 One said “Foley.”
 I had no idea what that meant.
-Later I learned that that was the name for one of the guitarists.
-And, somewhere around that time, I also learned that Kenny Garrett was the alto player and Marcus Miller was playing electric bass.
+Later I learned that that was the name of one of the guitarists.
+And, somewhere around that time, I also learned that Kenny Garrett was the alto player, and Marcus Miller was playing electric bass.

 The physical activity on stage seemed as indifferent as the lack of communication.
-This Chicago Tribune description about a 1991 performance, i.e. not that much later, sounds the same “Backed by a band that owes more to funk and rock than jazz or blues, Davis roams the stage, tossing in a melodic fragment here, At one moment he huddles with guitarist Joseph Foley MacCreary, trading musical phrases as they walk the stage together; at another, Davis ambles over to a bank of electronic keyboards, hitting an appropriate chord now and then.
+This Chicago Tribune description about a 1991 performance, i.e., not that much later, sounds the same: “Backed by a band that owes more to funk and rock than jazz or blues, Davis roams the stage, tossing in a melodic fragment here, a background phrase there.
+At one moment he huddles with guitarist Joseph Foley MacCreary, trading musical phrases as they walk the stage together; at another, Davis ambles over to a bank of electronic keyboards, hitting an appropriate chord now and then.
 In solo passages, he generally turns his back to the audience, hunches his shoulders over and points his horn to the ground.”

-The Kiva resounded with HIGH VOLUME.
+The Kiva Auditorium in Albuquerque resounded with HIGH VOLUME.
 So much so, that, when I reviewed the event for Zounds, a weekly newspaper, I wrote the whole thing IN CAPS.
-I later acquired a CD of a 1989 session from Warner Brothers called “Amandla” with Foley, identified by only one name, Garrett and Miller.
+I later acquired a CD of a 1989 session from Warner Brothers called Amandla with Foley, identified by only one name, Garrett, and Miller.
 It sounded very similar to what I’d heard that evening.
 I like it.
 At lower volume.

-The Basie Orchestra was led Frank Foster.
+The Basie Orchestra was led by Frank Foster.
 Both times he rarely used the microphone to name the tunes or the soloists.
 When he did so, he did it when the applause was at its strongest, thereby uselessly.
 During that first gig, I went down a back hall at intermission to try to speak with him about that.
 Encountering him, I said how dismaying it was to not hear and understand him, asking him to delay the information until the applause died down.
-In a pissed-off way, he said “We don’t have time to wait that long,” whatever that meant.
+In a pissed-off way, he said, “We don’t have time to wait that long.”
+Whatever that meant.